Estate Planning Attorney – An Experienced Firm Focused on Wills and Trusts

-The Eastman Law Firm is a focused estate planning law firm in the greater Kansas City area.
+The Eastman Law Firm is a focused estate planning law firm in the greater Overland Park, Kansas area.
+Call us today at (913) 908-9113.
 We provide counsel on Wills, Trusts and Probate law.
 The Firm serves as counselors, strategists, and advocates and delivers legal services that are responsive, meticulous and cost-effective.
 We provide world-class legal service so that you can focus on your life.
 It is this peace of mind that keeps our clients coming back year after year.

 Responsive To You

 The Firm pride itself on being accessible and responsive to our clients’ estate planning needs.
 We know that many law firms believe in not returning calls for a long period of time.
 We are not that way.
 We believe in personal service for your probate estate, revocable trust or will.
 So, we don’t wait weeks to get you some answers to a basic will or trust question.
 Instead, we actually respond in a timely manner.
 Our philosophy is simple: make YOUR experience the best one possible.